typedb/typedb-benchmark/simulation/coverage_spec.md

 - [x] Abstract type and non-abstract type hierarchies
 ### Keys
-- [ ] Different types using the same attribute as their key
+- [x] Different types using the same attribute as their key
-- [ ] Different types owning the same attribute, one as its key, the other not keyed
+- [x] Different types owning the same attribute, one as its key, the other not keyed
 - [ ] Types using attributes as keys where the attribute types form a hierarchy
+- Keying with each datatype:
+	- [x] long
+	- [ ] double
+	- [x] string
+	- [ ] boolean
+	- [ ] date
-- [ ] Keying on Date types
+- [ ] Multiple keys for one thing type
-- [ ] What about keying on booleans?!?!
+- [ ] Multiple keys for one thing type, with different datatypes
+- [x] Disallowed ~~An attribute owned by the parent but used as key by the child~~

 ### Attributes